brenoslivio/BioDeepFuse/README.md

 ## How to use

 When running the application, it is possible to use diverse arguments.
 They are shown using the `--help` argument.
-The options avaliable are:
+The options available are:

 ```bash
   -train TRAIN, --train TRAIN